vkayy/evol/README.md

 ## motives

-evol is a passion project between my partner and i, intended to enable people to store the memories made across the evolution of their relationships, whether platonic or romantic.
+evol is a passion project between my partner and i, intended to enable people to store the memories made across the evolution of relationships of any nature.

 ## social links